AresMUSH/aresmush/plugins/rooms/help/en/room_setup.md

 ## Room Owners

 By default, only people with builder privileges can modify the description on a room.
-However, builders can assign an 'owner' to a room, who is also allowed to describe it.
+However, builders can assign 'owners' to a room, who are also allowed to describe it.

-`owner [<room name>=]<name>` - Sets a room owner.
+`owners [<room name>=]<list of names>` - Sets room owners.
 Leave blank to reset.